 For a player to be effective in defense he has to have good defensive set of skills

 Most important defensive skill or the Primary defensive skill is DEFENSE

 In order for a player to use his full defensive potential he has to have Athletic Skills

 SPEED is used more when a player is defending OUTSIDE and he uses his STRENGTH less in this case

 STRENGHT is used more when a player is defending INSIDE, in which case he uses his SPEED less

 Fatigue depends on the number of minutes played and on your settings for the player.

-Fatigue is added up before every quarter and if it goes over 100 the player will receive a penalty to his skills and his performance will decrease, the higher it goes over 100 the higher the penalty he will receive and his performance will suffer more!
+Fatigue is added up before every quarter and if it goes over 100 the player will receive a penalty affecting his skills and his performance will decrease, the higher it goes over 100 the higher the penalty he will receive and his performance will suffer more!